bmblack/backlog-synthesizer/README.md

 This project is part of a capstone project in AI Engineering, demonstrating:

-✅ **9/10 Requirements Complete**:
+✅ **10/10 Requirements Complete**:
 1. ✅ Problem Framing (AI-Enhanced) - Complex prompts with iteration
-2. ⚠️ Design (Architecture) - Documentation complete, visual diagrams pending
+2. ✅ Design (Architecture) - Complete documentation with 6 Mermaid diagrams
 3. ✅ **Evaluation Plan** - Full implementation with LLM-as-judge
 4. ✅ Multi-Agent System - 3 specialized agents
 5. ✅ Workflow Orchestration - LangGraph with 8 nodes